andymatuschak/Khan-Academy-Offer-Acceptance-Toy/README.md

 Plug
 ----

 Want to work with [me](http://andymatuschak.org), [a preeminent designer](http://twitter.com/mayli), and [tons of other lovely people](https://www.khanacademy.org/about) to define the form for educational content on interactive media?
-Are you an outstanding engineer or designer? [mailto:andy@andymatuschak.org](We need your help.)
+Are you an outstanding engineer or designer?
+We need your help: andy@andymatuschak.org.

 Note about Yosemite
 -------------------